-At the law office of The Lynch Law Group, we believe your case should be prepared to for trial.
+At the law office of The Law Offices Of Andrew Lynch, we believe your case should be prepared to for trial.
 We have found that putting this hard work into your case puts us in position to get you the best outcome possible.

 We cannot promise you an outcome or predict the future, but if an outcome is possible we will work with you to make it a reality.

-Please contact the office of The Lynch Law Group, located in downtown Decatur, inside the greater Atlanta Metropolitan area, today for a free consultation.
+Please contact the office of The Law Offices Of Andrew Lynch, located in downtown Decatur, inside the greater Atlanta Metropolitan area, today for a free consultation.

 “Andrew and the staff helped throughout the process closing my case in everyday.
 Answered all my questions and solved all of my issues with professionalism.
 Will definitely retain again the future if needed.”